Satellite photos show burning Iran space center launch pad | WTOP

 In July, Iran’s Information and Communications Technology Minister Mohammad Javad Azari Jahromi told the AP that Tehran planned three more launches this year, two for satellites that do remote-sensing work and another that handles communications.

-The Nahid-1 is reportedly the telecommunication satellite, which authorities plan to have in orbit for two-and-a-half months.
+The Nahid-1 is reportedly the telecommunication satellite.
 Nahid in Farsi means “Venus.”
 The satellite, which had Iran’s first foldable solar panels, was supposed to be in a low orbit around the Earth for some two-and-a-half months.

 The semi-official Mehr news agency quoted Jahromi on Aug.
 13 as saying that the Nahid-1 was ready to be delivered to Iran’s Defense Ministry, signaling a launch date for the satellite likely loomed.
 Iran’s National Week of Government, during which Tehran often inaugurates new projects, began Aug.
 24.